hws1302/partII-computing-exercises/README.md

 # Part II Computing exercises

 As a part of my physics course I have completed exercises in python.
-This was especially useful in improving my knowledge of vectorisationa in `numpy`.
+This was especially useful in improving my knowledge of vectorisation in `numpy`.

 Below are some of the figures produced: